-There could be million reasons why you happened to arrive in Sofia, Bulgaria.
-Maybe you’re an avid for Eastern European experiences traveler, maybe you’re here for a meeting or conference or exhibition, or maybe your friends are getting married in Sofia and you want to enjoy the city apart from the wedding reception.
+There could be a million reasons why you happened to arrive in Sofia, Bulgaria.
+Maybe you’re avid for Eastern European experiences traveler, maybe you’re here for a meeting or conference or exhibition, or maybe your friends are getting married in Sofia and you want to enjoy the city apart from the wedding reception.

 It could be your second, third, 1058th time in Sofia.
 You may actually be a local here, an expat or someone who doesn’t remember yet why and when you got to the capital.
 I was born in Sofia and constantly receive questions like “What is special about your place?”, “How many days do I need to cover the highlights of the city?”, and “What day trips from Sofia can I do to take my experience of Bulgaria to the fullest?”.